Colin Kaepernick Contract Demands Too High? Why Disgraced QB Can’t Get A Job

 Do you believe that Colin Kaepernick’s national anthem controversy is what’s keeping him from getting an NFL contract?

-[Featured Image by Marcio Jose Sanchez/AP]
+[Featured Image by Marcio Jose Sanchez/AP Images]